 Another central criterion was the depth of involvement in the industry before an enterprise can rightfully be called a mining company.

 For instance, should smelter companies or commodity traders that own minority stakes in mining assets be included, especially if these investments have no operational component or warrant a seat on the board?

 This is a common structure in Asia and excluding these types of companies removed well-known names like Japan’s Marubeni and Mitsui, Korea Zinc and Chile’s Copec.

-Levels of operational involvement and size of shareholding was another central consideration.
-Do streaming and royalty companies that receive metals from mining operations without shareholding qualify or is are they just specialized financing vehicles?
-We included Franco Nevada and Silver Wheaton.
+Levels of operational or strategic involvement and size of shareholding were other central considerations.
+Do streaming and royalty companies that receive metals from mining operations without shareholding qualify or are they just specialised financing vehicles?
+We included Franco Nevada, Royal Gold and Wheaton Precious Metals.

 Many steelmakers own and often operate iron ore and other metal mines, but in the interest of balance and diversity we excluded the steel industry, and with that many companies that have substantial mining assets including giants like ArcelorMittal, Magnitogorsk, Ternium, Baosteel and many others.

 Head office refers to operational headquarters wherever applicable, for example BHP and Rio Tinto are shown as Melbourne, Australia, but Antofagasta is the exception that proves the rule.
 We consider the company’s HQ to be in London, where it has been listed since the late 1800s.

 Interesting, is it not that the top 50 mining stocks’ capitalisation only amounts to 1/4 of the $USD created from thin air in one year.(or for that matter, that none of the men toiling to dig it from the bowels of the art demand to be paid in specie, as was the norm, for example as recently as during the excavation of the Panama Canal)